ahmedksultan/inpeach/README.md

 # inpeach
 they put trump in a peach
 ## Roster and Role:
-- Jude Rizzo (Project Manager)
+- Jude Rizzo: Project Manager, Director of Authentication
-- Kevin Cai
+- Kevin Cai: Groups and Post Builder
-- Kazi Jamal
+- Kazi Jamal: Messages and Friend Manager
-- Ahmed Sultan
+- Ahmed Sultan: Dashboard and Feed Developer

 ## How to Run the Project:
 - We are assuming that the user has installed Python3 and pip in their environment